Cordon Bleu: Easy Peasy Solution to “Holding it Together” made over two days!

-When I first made this classic, it was at the top of its game, but I wasn’t.
-I fought the breast: used toothpicks, string, and skewers.
+When I first made this classic Cordon Bleu, it was at the top of its game, but I wasn’t.
+I fought the breast using toothpicks, string, and skewers.
 Nothing worked.

 When mom and dad told me they wanted Cordon Blue as one of the main dishes for their 60th Wedding Anniversary, I hid my angst.
 “Sure, I can do it.
 Not a problem.”
 I was determined.